cyubeVR-Modding/cyubeVR-Mods/README.md

 # cyubeVR Mods

-A temporary repository until the Steam Workshop is updated to allow for mod sharing.
+A list of cyubeVR mods, an alternative to using the Steam Workshop way to download them.

 # UE4 Mods List